 If both spouses are TRS pension retirees, and each meet the TRS-Care eligibility requirements individually, each can enroll separately in TRS-Care as individuals, which may be financially advantageous.
-Call 1-888-237-6762 if you'd like additional information.
+Call TRS Health and Insurance Benefits at 1-888-237-6762 if you'd like additional information.